-I have over 20 years of experience in the counseling field, getting my first job in a private mental hospital in 1993.
+I have over 25 years of experience in the counseling field, getting my first job in a private mental hospital in 1993.
 Since that time, I have worked in public and private mental health settings, an elementary school, and as a director of a non-profit organization.
 Between 2000 and 2008, I maintained a private practice in Mebane -- seeing a variety of clients.
 The majority of my clients were referred from the county mental health center, a place where I used to work.

 My primary research area is in a topic that I have defined as "Digital Wellness" and the use of technology in counseling and counselor education.
 I teach classes in human development, career counseling (beginning and advanced), consultation, family counseling, assessment (beginning and advanced), and practicum/internship.
 I have co-authored a textbook on consultation with SAGE Publishers - and a textbook in career counseling with Cognella.
 If you want to know more about my academic involvement, please visit the program website: www.nccuCounseling.com.

-I closed my private practice in 2008 so that I could focus more of my efforts toward tenure and promotion at NCCU - while my children were small.
+I paused my private practice in 2008 so that I could focus more of my efforts toward tenure and promotion at NCCU - while my children were small.
 I've never been very good at multi-tasking.
 I have since received tenure and been promoted.

-I have been married for over 20 years and have three children - two daughters and a son.
+I have been married for over 25 years and have three children - two daughters and a son.